eclipse-lyo/lyo/README.md

 Make sure you are using the JDK, not JRE, eg. in Eclipse: `Windows - Preferences - Java - Installed JREs`

-**TRS provider is running in Virtual Machine and TRS consumer can't access it from the Local Machine**
+**TRS provider is running in Virtual Machine and TRS Client can't access it from the Local Machine**

 Set Port Forwarding in virtual machine: